inveniosoftware/invenio/docs/upgrading.rst

 The most important changes that you will have to make are in ``Pipfile``.

-First you need to change the invenio version:
+First you need to change the Invenio version:

 ::